alpaddesai/HighTechGlobalStrategy/README.md

 The graphical user interface displays a custom interpretation of the public Cadence Design Systems Product Portfolio from www.cadence.com.
 I do not represent the views of the organization.
 To download the executable please click on: https://github.com/alpaddesai/SystemLevelDesignProductPortfolio/releases

 Company confidential information is not displayed.
-All images are either custom by Alpa D Desai or a reference name is included.Most of the images are custom.
+All images are either custom by Alpa D Desai.
 Copyright protection in process.

 ![Image of System Level Design Product Portfolio](MainGraphicalUserInterface.jpg)